bahmutov/add-typescript-to-cypress/README.md

 This should create [cypress/plugins/index.js](src/plugin.js) that uses `webpack` preprocessor and `ts-loader` to transpile `.ts` files.

+**note** this module does NOT install TypeScript module, but lists it as a `peerDependency`.
+If your project does not have `typescript` yet, install it with `npm i -D typescript`.

 ## Use

 Just start writing `*.ts` spec and supporting files and it should work.